ctung/ha-ngx/README.md

 This code is incomplete.
 At this time, I only have a light switch as the only working component.
 The components are modular, so as I get access to more devices, I will add more components.
 If you use this for more than lights, be aware that you may need to write your own component to control that device.
 The code is modular, so the light switch should serve as a good template for anything you need to add.

-* **_Continue only if you are familiar with Angular 2+_**

 ## Getting started

 Install [Angular CLI](https://github.com/angular/angular-cli) if you don't already have it.
 I recommend [MS Visual Studio](https://visualstudio.microsoft.com/vs/) for code edits

-Run `git clone https://github.com/ctung/cape-automation.git` to grab a copy of the code
+* Run `git clone https://github.com/ctung/cape-automation.git` to grab a copy of the code

-`cd cape-automation`
+* `cd cape-automation`

-Run `npm update` to grab all the necessary modules
+* Run `npm update` to grab all the necessary modules

-Run `ng serve` for a dev server.
+* Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Your production code would run on a webserver (eg NGINX or Apache), that can run alongside you HA install.
+* When You're happy with your changes, run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.
+* Copy the files in `dist/` to your webserver

 If you want to make this app accessible from the internet, you will also need to open your websocket port (default 8123), as the app will attempt to make a websocket connection directly to your HA instance. **Be sure to select a strong api_password**

 ## Home Assistant Configuration

 This web app reads your home assistant groups to collect information about your rooms, and uses the group names to associate rooms with the layer names in the floorplan SVG.
-Here is my wip [groups.yaml](https://github.com/ctung/Home-AssistantConfig/blob/master/groups.yaml)
+Here is an example [groups.yaml](https://github.com/ctung/Home-AssistantConfig/blob/master/groups.yaml)

 * Each Room should have it's own group, where the group name must match a layer name in your floorplan SVG
 * Each Room group should have sub-groups as entities that group together the light elements you want to switch
-  * The name of the sub-group will be the label shown on the light switch button, so keep it short (3-4 chars)

 ## Floorplan SVG